AMWA-TV/info-006/docs/Device implementation How To.md

 The command should be accepted with no errors.
 The JSON Response to the command should indicate a status of 0 (Ok).

-Next retrieve the new set point gain value by copying and pasting the following into the WebSocket King client:
+Next retrieve the new set point gain value by copying and pasting the following into the WebSocket King client.
+The JSON command uses the `right-gain` `oid` 23 `getter` and the `getter` methodId level and index 1,1.
+The parameter for the `getter` is indicated by the `level` and `index` of arguments id field.

 ```
 {